ReVanced-Extended-Community/Community-Guides/community-wiki/general-troubleshooting.md

 **b)** Make sure you are using the suggested APK version given in step 1 of the [beginners guide](https://www.reddit.com/r/revancedextended/comments/12vxggr/revanced_extended_guide_for_beginners/).

 **c)** If your device's language was set to a language that reads right-to-left when the failure occurred then set your device's language to English or any language that reads left-to-right.
-Then fully close the Manager, and try again.
+Then, fully close the Manager, and try again.

 > [!TIP]
 > If it still doesn't work you can try searching and asking for support in the [subreddit](https://www.reddit.com/r/revancedextended/), [Discord](https://discord.gg/yMnc3EywRZ), or [Telegram group](https://t.me/revanced_extended_chat).
 Alternatively, you can patch on a different device or use a different patching method.
 If you want to patch on a different device, refer to the info in issue **#1** above.